 - If you’re unfortunate enough to die without any surviving descendants, parents, siblings, or nieces of nephews, then the estate is divided into two halves.
 One half is distributed to relatives on the mother’s side of the family and the other half goes to the father’s side.

 If the deceased had a spouse, their assets will be determined to be either Separate Property or Community Property:

 Separate Property is any property owned by the deceased prior to being married.
 It also includes gifts the deceased received during the marriage, or acquired through inheritance.
 This is the order in which separate property is divided:

 - If you are married and have no children, your spouse is entitled to the entirety of the separate personal property.
-But if you are survived by your parents, the surviving spouse would only receive half of the separate real property with the other half passing to the parents.
+When survived by your parents, the surviving spouse only receives half of the separate real property.
+The parents receive the other half.